s-oshitade/scheduler/README.md

 ## About
 This project was completed by [me](https://www.linkedin.com/in/seun-oshitade-53001120b/) as part of my learnings at [Lighthouse Labs](https://www.lighthouselabs.ca/en).

-Interview Scheduler is a single-page application (SPA) that allows users to book technical interviews between students and mentors.
-The front end of this project is built with React and makes requests to an API to fetch and store appointment data from a database.
-This application was tested with Jest, Testing-library and Cypress.
+Interview Scheduler is a single-page application (SPA) that allows users to book interviews between students and mentors.
+The front end is built with React and makes `axios` requests to an API to load and persist data.
+This application was tested with `Jest`, `Testing-library` and `Cypress`.

 <hr>